 I must admit Lithium-Ion battery is sticking around for a little longer, though it shouldn’t.

 Society today is battery hungry and the long-trusted lithium-ion & Lead-based batteries do not seem to offer enviable solutions in the 21st Century.
-From the mobile phone to self-driven electric cars, there is need to upgrade to better battery technologies which last for extended hours.
+From mobile phones to self-driven electric cars, there is a need to upgrade to better battery technologies that last for extended hours.

 Unprecedented billions of dollars are pouring into battery research and development, rendering batteries today the sort of technological target that semiconductors were a generation ago.
 A particularly fast stream is flowing into startups, each promising more brashly than the next to have cracked the code on the energy-storing black box.Fortune